MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

 -------------------------------

-Here is an overview of plugins included in Sarracenia, so people can review, compare and contrast the implementations.
+Here is an overview of plugins included in Sarracenia, One can browse the two trees, and using the table below, can review, compare and contrast the implementations.

 V2 plugins are under: https://github.com/MetPX/sarracenia/tree/v2_stable/sarra/plugins
 Sr3 plugins are under: https://github.com/MetPX/sarracenia/tree/v03_wip/sarracenia/flowcb